• Features

 Your emails aren’t going to a spam folder, and you’ve resolved server issues.
 So why are they still not reaching your customers?

-You might be facing problems with your contact form plugin.
+You may be facing problems with your contact form plugin.
 Since there are several different contact form plugins available for your site, the solution depends on which one you’re using.

 Fixing contact form plugin issues can significantly improve customer engagement, so it’s essential to address this problem as soon as possible.
 Many plugins provide step-by-step troubleshooting guides to help fix email sending issues.